wadecore/wadecore.github.io/sphinx_ref.rst

       * deeper
         * and deeper

+how about this numbered list
 1. you can make numbered lists
 2. manually

+or this one
 #. or you can make them
 #. automatically